Computers in the Classroom

 BYOD in the 21st Century

 Wondering what BYOD means or if your school is ready for it?
-In this 8-minute Pedagogical Quickie for teachers and administrators, Marc-André Lalande presents some of the many advantages and limitations of this concept for education. learn more
+In this 8-minute Pedagogical Quickie for teachers and administrators, Marc-André Lalande presents some of the many… learn more

 resource URL thumbnail